lwjohnst86/nfs484-1484-exams/final/finalAnswerKey.md

           (Background + Figure 1), this suggests that dietary n-6 ->
           D6D -> serum n-6 LC-PUFA -> CRP -> CAD
     * Marks off:
-        * -1 if info from Background + data is not summarized
-        * -1 if info isn't properly cited
+        * ~ -1 if info isn't properly cited
         * -2 if somewhere this isn't shown (*diet* n-6 -> D6D -> serum
           n-6 LC-PUFA -> CRP -> CAD)
         * -2 if synthesis isn't shown or developed (no clear line of thinking shown)
         * No marks off if they don't use everything (question doesn't ask that)
+        * -1 if not tie back to diet

 \newpage\newpage